-Top 5 2nd Quarter Trades of LA - GuruFocus.com
+Top 5 2nd Quarter Trades of La - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were LAKE STREET ADVISORS GROUP, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Larson Financial Group LLC’s top five trades of the quarter.

-During the quarter, LAKE STREET ADVISORS GROUP, LLC bought 205,378 shares of ARCA:VEA for a total holding of 2,127,338.
-The trade had a 0.63% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.59.
+During the quarter, Larson Financial Group LLC bought 114,923 shares of NAS:FIXD for a total holding of 531,505.
+The trade had a 0.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $51.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, LAKE STREET ADVISORS GROUP, LLC bought 236,482 shares of ARCA:SCHH for a total holding of 466,240.
-The trade had a 0.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.1.
+During the quarter, Larson Financial Group LLC bought 58,927 shares of NAS:VCSH for a total holding of 193,029.
+The trade had a 0.74% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $79.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.